panubhav2001/end-to-end-review-helpfulness-prediction/README.md

 # Amazon Review Helpfulness Prediction App

 This repository contains the **Streamlit front-end application** for predicting the helpfulness of Amazon reviews using a machine learning model.
-The>
+The app includes both a training and prediction pipeline, and is part of a larger project hosted on **Google Cloud Platform (GCP)**.

 ## Table of Contents
 - [App Overview](#app-overview)